Geeksltd/Pangolin/Commands/commands.md

 There are three groups of commands in Pangolin: those that act on an element, those that arrange your position on a page and those that assert or expect an outcome.

+There are method overload for most of commands, take a look at [Pangolin commands precondition](precondition-command.md) to see different types of arguments, default values and method types.

 Arrange commands include the following:

 - Above
 - Near
 - Below
-- At row
+- AtRow

 Act commands include:

-- click
+- Click
-- set
+- Set

 Assert commands include:

-- expect
+- Expect
-- expect botton
+- ExpectBotton
-- expect field
+- ExpectField
-- expect header
+- ExpectHeader
-- expect row
+- ExpectRow

 ### Action commands